 Each year approximately 125 colleges and universities are invited to nominate a student for a Beinecke Scholarship, and up to 20 new scholarships will be awarded.
 Each school invited to participate in the Beinecke Scholarship Program is permitted to make a single nomination each year.

 Students enrolled at a participating institution who are interested in applying for a Beinecke Scholarship should contact their

 You can learn more about this opportunity by visiting the funder's website.

 - To be eligible for a Beinecke Scholarship, a student must:

 - Have demonstrated superior standards of intellectual ability, scholastic achievement and personal promise during his or her undergraduate career.

-- Be a college junior pursuing a bachelor’s degree during the following academic year.
+- Be a college junior pursuing a bachelor’s degree during the 2019-20 academic year.

-- "Junior" means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December and August of the following year.
+- “Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2020 and August 2021.

 - Plan to enter a master’s or doctoral program in the arts, humanities or social sciences.

 - Be a United States citizen or a United States national from American Samoa or the Commonwealth of the Northern Mariana Islands.